 WORKING PAPER #64 - Patrícia Tomás

-The relationship of young people with politics is a subject increasingly studied in Portugal and also in other world regions, given the importance of young people in the future of democratic society.
+The relationship of young people with politics is a subject increasingly studied in Portugal and other world regions, given the importance of young people in the future of the democratic society.
 This study aims to understand the motivations that lead young people to join political parties in Portugal, more specifically if young people decide to join in a party organization because of moral, social or professional reasons, if the family influences the membership of young people and if the moment of membership matches with electoral acts.

 WORKING PAPER #63 - Emmanuel Cortês